Lontor/task-cli/README.md

 # Task CLI
 Task CLI is a simple task manager written in Go.
 It allows you to add, update, delete, and list tasks via the terminal.
 All tasks are saved in JSON format.
+This project was inspired by the [Task Tracker project from roadmap.sh](https://roadmap.sh/projects/task-tracker).

 ## Build
 1. Install Go (minimum version 1.16 required).